lgrcia/nightshift/docs/index.md

 :align: center
 ```

-*How much of an orbit do my observations cover?*

-A Python package to compute and visualize observations phase coverage.
+A Python package to compute and visualize Observation metrics for periodic events.
 In Astronomy, *nighshift* is useful to answer the following questions:
 - How much of an orbit with period $P$ has been observed given certain observation times? ([tutorial](ipynb/coverage))
 - What period $P$ matches with this list of events? ([tutorial](ipynb/periodmatch))
 - How a certain target must be observed to cover all orbits with periods lower than $P$ days?